 - Informality: The Ombudsman is an informal resource and does not participate in any internal or external formal complaint or disciplinary processes.
 The Ombudsman does not accept legal notice for Binghamton University but will provide information on how to go on record about a problem to visitors wishing to do so.

 To preserve their privacy and confidentiality, visitors may arrange appointments for our services at locations other than our office.

-Office of Diversity, Equity and Inclusion (ODEI), formerly the Affirmative Action Office is responsible for promoting a campus climate that values diversity, equity and inclusion, and is free of bias and harassment.
+Division of Diversity, Equity and Inclusion (DEI), is responsible for promoting a campus climate that values diversity, equity and inclusion, and is free of bias and harassment.
 The Chief Diversity Officer is responsible for the University's diversity, inclusion and affirmative action efforts, including policy development, recruitment and retention program development and initiatives, legal compliance with appropriate federal and state laws and regulations and complaint resolution.
-The Chief Diversity Officer also serves as the Title IX Officer and ADA Co-coordinator.
-The ODEI advances Binghamton University's teaching, research and service mission and commitment to excellence by working collaboratively throughout the institution with faculty, staff and students.
-For information, please go to http://www2.binghamton.edu/diversity-equity-inclusion.
+The DEI advances Binghamton University's teaching, research and service mission and commitment to excellence by working collaboratively throughout the institution with faculty, staff and students.
+For more information, visit http://www.binghamton.edu/diversity-equity-inclusion.

 Binghamton’s highly competitive intercollegiate program consists of 21 men’s and women’s NCAA Division I varsity teams, in competition throughout the fall, winter and spring.
 As a member of the prestigious America East Conference, the Bearcats have an opportunity to play in the NCAA tournament in every sport.
 The program has a long history of national achievements, boasting conference championships, NCAA tournament participation and more than 150 All- Americans.
 Binghamton student-athletes combine outstanding performance on the playing field with high distinction in the academic arena.